mijara/Server.Java/README.md

+Attention: If you are looking for the **brTPF extension** of this LDF server, find it in the [`feature-brtpf` branch](https://github.com/hartig/Server.Java/tree/feature-brtpf).

 # Linked Data Fragments Server <img src="http://linkeddatafragments.org/images/logo.svg" width="100" align="right" alt="" />
 On today's Web, Linked Data is published in different ways, which include [data dumps](http://downloads.dbpedia.org/3.9/en/),